 How To Plan For a Kid Friendly Beach Wedding

-So we’ve broken up these kid friendly tips into 3 categories.
-Pre, during, and post wedding.
-Most often moms and dads bring their own bag of tricks for during the wedding.
+We have broken up these kid friendly tips into 3 categories: pre-ceremony, during, and post wedding.
+Most often moms and dads bring their own bag of tricks for use during the wedding.
 But what about when it’s time to take photos after the wedding?
-Or those last few antsy minutes pre-wedding?
+Or those last few antsy minutes before the ceremony starts?
 Well, here goes:

 The key here is don’t use up all your tricks before the bride walks down the aisle.
-You’re setting up for a ceremony with a restless, bouncy kid, who naturally will want to frolic and play on the beach.
-Tips pre-wedding:
+You are getting ready for a ceremony with a restless, bouncy kid, who naturally will want to frolic and play on the beach.
+To deal with that pre-wedding energy:

 - Go for a Walk – Ask the officiant or photographer approximately how long until the ceremony starts.
 Go for a walk/run in the sand to burn off some inherent kid energy.
-Stay within eyeshot of the ceremony site and be prepared to get back to your seats within a minute or two.
+Stay within viewing distance of the ceremony site and be prepared to get back to your seats within a minute or two.
 If the child is in the wedding, it’s not advised to wander off on a walk.
-However, a run around in the nearby sand or some energy burning movement is encouraged.
-And the minutes leading up to the ceremony is a great time for a game of “I spy” or “Simon Says.”
+However, a run around in the nearby sand or some energy-burning movement is encouraged.
+The minutes leading up to the ceremony is a great time for a game of “I spy” or “Simon Says.”

 - Crawlers/Toddlers– Same goes for above.
 A clean, quiet snack (no crinkly wrappers or crunchy bites) or noise free toys are a great way to keep the little ones content and quiet.
 Even a shovel and bucket is a great toy to have on hand for easy entertainment.
 DO NOT expect a young toddler to sit for the entirety of the ceremony.
 So whatever keeps that little one happy, bring it, pack it, use it!
 Expect the best, prepare for the worst.